 Over twenty-five years ago Pam and I became interested in dog shows and particularly basset hounds.
 We got our first basset from the dog pound in 1977 and made the mistake of getting our next one about a year later from a pet store.
-When that turned out to be a bad idea we looked into responsible breeders who show their dogs.
+When that turned out to be a bad idea we looked into responsible/reputable breeders who show their dogs.
 We attended the Kennel Club of Beverly Hills show at the LA Sports Arena.
 At the show we saw some outstanding basset hounds and were invited to go to a dog show just for basset hounds a few weeks later.
 After attending that show we were hooked.
 Pam and I were surrounded by some outstanding examples of the breed and unlike the two we had their temperaments were typical of bassets - very sweet and loving.

 I won't go into the particulars here but we eventually became basset hound breeders and AKC Breeders of Merit for Basset Hounds at the Bronze Level and have shown a lot of bassets over the pursuing years.
 We pride ourselves as being what the AKC refers to as responsible breeders.
 The video below introduces and explains responsible breeders.
 The concept of responsible breeders is something that all dog lovers should know about and understand.
-Breeding and showing basset hounds something that both of us enjoy doing and we truly love the breed.
+Breeding and showing basset hounds something that both of have enjoyed doing and we truly love the breed.
 Our bassets are our children.
 Every breed of dog has a written AKC Standard that all breeders should follow.
 Those looking for puppies should expect breeders to follow that Standard.

-If you are at all interested in pure bred dogs or basset hounds specifically you can check out our other website HERE.
+If you are at all interested in pure bred dogs or basset hounds specifically you can check out our other website .
 It has a copy of the AKC Standard for Bassets Hounds and other important information about the breed.

 Since you're here I thought I'd share some photos of our current basset hounds.